MartijnSch/optimizely-gem/README.md

 	Retrieve a specific project:
 		project = optimizely.project(12345)

+	Delete a project, you need to retrieve the project first: project = optimizely.project(12345)
+		optimizely.delete

 ## Experiments

 The fields that are available for an experiment: id, project_id, variation_ids, edit_url and status.